 Overview

-This tracker asks what needs to be true for AI to count as AGI, then breaks each milestone into lower-level conditions backed by sample evidence and confidence judgments.
+This tracker asks what needs to be true for AI to count as AGI, then breaks each dimension into lower-level questions backed by curated evidence and confidence judgments.

 2